MichaelBriskin-1/JamSessManager/ReadME.md

-# Jamoveo Web Application
+# JamSessManager Web Application

 ## Overview

-Jamoveo is a web-based platform that allows musicians to search for songs, display lyrics and chords, and perform live.
+JamSessManager is a web-based platform that allows musicians to search for songs, display lyrics and chords, and perform live.
 The application supports user roles for **players** and **admins**, with real-time song updates using WebSockets.

 ## Features